-2. Entrants verify that all information provided in the Entry Form is true and their submission is subject to disqualification in the event that it is found that any information has been falsified.
-Entrants affirm that they are sole owner of the materials identified in the submission entry, that each submitted entry is an original work, and that neither
+2. Entrants verify that all information provided in the Entry Form is true and the submission is subject to disqualification should it be found that any information has been falsified.
+Any deviation from competition rules may result in automatic disqualification at the discretion of the jury and/or Architecture Awards Committee.

-3. All projects must be recent.
+5. All projects must be recent.
 The completion of construction should be within the last five (5) years.
 Previously submitted built projects can only be re-submitted for review one additional time after the initial submission.
 Projects in the un-built category can only be submitted once.

 7. The selection of the jury is determined by the Architecture Awards Committee and is approved by the Board of Directors.
-The jury will not be local to Buffalo and preferably not from upstate New York for the most fair and impartial review.
+The jury will not be local to Buffalo and preferably not from New York State for the most fair and impartial review.

 8. For jurying purposes, each design is considered as a separate entry and a separate entry fee must be paid for each.
 Multiple designs will not be considered as a single entry.